Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Methods and Data

 The present distance and relative velocity of M31, as well as the age of the universe (used in Equation~\ref{eq:t}), are key observables that are used to constrain our Timing Argument model.
 In this paper, we consider three different compilations of data to understand how different measurements might affect the Timing Argument model with the addition of the travel velocity.
 In particular, we consider two different M31 distance measures: an approximated distance measure from~\cite{vdm2008}, and a more accurate Cepheid-based distance measure from~\cite{Li2021}.
-We also consider two different M31 proper motion measurements: \hst-based proper motions from~\cite{vdm2012}, and a more recent \gaia\ eDR3-based proper motion measure from~\cite{Salomon2021}.
+We also consider two different M31 proper-motion measurements: Hubble Space Telescope (\hst)-based proper motions from~\cite{vdm2012}, and a more recent \gaia\ early Data Release 3 (eDR3)-based proper-motion measure from~\cite{Salomon2021}.